- Visit Casablanca and dine in a replica of the iconic Rick's Café

-Day 8: Marrakech and Departure
+Day 8: Marrakesh and Departure

-Depending on your flight time, you may have time in the morning to explore more before your transport to the Marrakech Menara airport.
+Depending on your flight time, you may have time in the morning to explore more before your transport to the Marrakesh Menara airport.
 If you do, here's some background on the city and its highlights.

-The bustling city of Marrakech, Morocco's second-largest city, will undoubtedly shock your senses with its vibrant sights, sounds, and smells.
+The bustling city of Marrakesh, Morocco's second-largest city, will undoubtedly shock your senses with its vibrant sights, sounds, and smells.
 “The red city” is named for its stunning natural red ochre pigment in the walls.
 If you have the time, consider using an expert guide for a half-day tour of the history and culture, as well as the medina's hidden gems.

 To understand the layout, orient yourself around Jemaa el Fna Square: the souks are to the north, the Koutoubia Mosque & Gardens to the west and the Kasbah area with the Saadian Tombs, Bahia Palace, and El Badi Palace are to the south.
 In the Ville Nouvelle, you will find the Majorelle Gardens.

 If your flight is later in the evening, spend some time in Jemaa el Fna Square, which begins to fill in the late afternoon with musicians, storytellers, acrobats, dancers, henna artists, and snake charmers.
 As it gets dark, many rows of food stalls will begin to appear, serving anything from full meals to fruit drinks, dried dates, and small snacks.
 For a more relaxed experience, look for one of the many cafés that sit above the square to enjoy a meal or tea while you watch the show below.
 You can also tour the nearby area in style on a Caliche Horse Carriage.